LeoSvjetlicic/CalendarLibrary/docs/examples/rangecalendar/RangeCalendar.md

 ![plot](./res/RangeCalendarDayContentWithIndicator.png)

-This is achived like so:
+This is achieved like so:
 ``` kotlin
   @Composable
 fun BoxScope.RangeCalendarDayContent(